Darshan29292/Webdriverio/README.md

 2) Open Visual Studio Code Ide and open the cloned project, which is downloaded from above link
 3) Install all the dependencies using, npm i
 4) Open the terminal.
-5) To execute the feature file in the terminal, run the npm command *npm run test*
+5) To execute the feature file in the terminal, run the npm command, npm run test
 6) Once the test is executed, to generate and view the allure report, run the npm command npm run allure-reports